Robinyo/serendipity/docs/developer.md

 #### Import from the Administration Console (optional)

-**Note:** If you imported imported a file from the command line you do not have to complete this step.
+**Note:** If you imported a file from the command line you do not have to complete this step.

 Navigate to the Welcome page: http://localhost:10001 and then login to the Administration Console using the KEYCLOAK_USER (admin) and KEYCLOAK_PASSWORD (secret) credentials.